MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.markdown

 ## WSDD Implementation

-I'm assuming that you have a bridge server up and running at this point with a server and connector up and running (we'll get to the actions later).
+I'm assuming that you have a bridge server up and running at this point with a server and connector up and running, but no actions configured.
 If not, go back to the reading materials above and do that now.

 Let's get started building an integration!